GCP Spanner

 parameters:

-source_connection: spanner
+source_connection: my-spanner

 source_table: 'tbl1'